AI Assistant for Mac

 - 02Ask about what's on screen or switch apps and ask there.

-- 03Follow the reticle.
+- 03Follow the Guide Strip.
 Back to work in under a minute.

 Learning software for a new role